jgwerner/django/README.md

 ## Contributing

+### General Guidelines

 This project enforces the [Contributor Covenant](./CODE_OF_CONDUCT.md).
 Be kind and build a nice open source community with us.

+### Commit Messages

+This projet adhere's to the [Conventional Commits](https://conventionalcommits.org) standard.

+Changelogs are automated with [Standard Version](https://github.com/conventional-changelog/standard-version).
+Use the release command to update the release and the changelog:

+    npm run release

 ## Copyright and license